VentionCo/mm-python-api/README.md

-Open the command prompt (for Windows) or the terminal (for Mac or Linux), navigate to your destination folder, and paste the suitable 'git clone' command
+Next, open the command prompt (for Windows) or terminal (for Mac or Linux), navigate to your destination folder, and paste the suitable “git clone” command.

-#### or

-Follow the download link above and unzip the contents in your directory of choice.
+(Or follow the download link above and unzip the contents into your directory of choice.)

-#### Need help?
+### Need help?
 See Github's download guide [here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 <div>&nbsp;</div>

-### Download the required libraries
+## Download libraries

  Open the command prompt (for Windows) or the terminal (for Mac or Linux) and run the following installations: